Tripple-A/To-Do-List/README.md

 * A user can add and delete projects at will
 * A user can decide what project to add his todo lists to
 * A user can edit and delete todo lists from a project
+* To view more details about a to-do,click on the title of the particular to-do
 * If all projects are deleted,the default project returns so you never have an empty list

 ## PROGRAMMING LANGUAGE